Are algae in fish tank good or bad? How to get rid of algae in fish tank naturally?

 What Is Algae Anyway?

-Both are a result of normal processes in your tank, and no cause for alarm.
-Brown algae are easily separated from surfaces with a fast wipe, but green algae are a little tougher to get rid of and needs to be scraped away.
+Both are a result of normal processes in your tank and no cause for alarm.
+Brown algae are easily separated from surfaces with a fast wipe, but green algae are a little tougher to get rid of and need to be scraped away.

-Like plants, algae contain chlorophyll and create their own food via photosynthesis.
-Therefore, the same circumstances that helps a plant to grow helps algae to grow.
+Like plants, algae contain chlorophyll and create their food via photosynthesis.
+Therefore, the same circumstances that help a plant to grow help algae to grow.

 This is important to know when trying to get rid of algae in a fish tank.

-It should be however noted that the word algae is actually a plural term.
-The single form would be alga.
-But if you have only one alga in your tank you probably don’t have much of a problem, and you wouldn’t be reading this!
+It should be, however, noted that the word algae is a plural term.
+The single form would be an alga.
+But if you have only one alga in your tank, you probably don’t have much of a problem, and you wouldn’t be reading this!

 Types of Algae